 A video featuring well-known Fringe alumni.

-For the first time in 32 years, there will be no Toronto Fringe this July.
+For the first time in 32 years, there Was no Toronto Fringe.

 We need your help to see us through to 2021, and beyond.

-The team at the Toronto Fringe has embraced the necessity of the COVID-19 pivot, and we are continuing to connect with our artists and provide resources and a platform for them to create art (more on that below!).
+The team at the Toronto Fringe has embraced the necessity of the COVID-19 pivot, and we are continuing to connect with our artists and provide resources and a platform for them to create art.
 But we all know there is no true replacement for the shared human experience of live theatre.

 In order for the Fringe to live on and inspire new generations of theatre artists to take risks and take to the stage, we need the support of our community more than ever.
 Like many cultural organizations, our bottom line is affected by the loss of revenue (such as ticket fees, bar sales, and corporate sponsorship) from the cancellation of our event.